dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

 ***Notes**:

-* In alignment with the current SDG implementation, the `--input` folder will not be navigated recursively.
+* In alignment with the current SDG implementation, the `--input-dir` folder will not be navigated recursively.
 Only files located at the root level of the specified folder will be considered.
 The same principle applies to all other options outlined below.
 * To ensure consistency and avoid issues with document versioning or outdated artifacts, the destination folder will be cleared before execution.
 This ensures it contains only the artifacts generated from the most recent run.